Sunscreens

 What's the environmental impact?

-Some ingredients – in particular oxybenzone and octinoxate (also called octyl methoxycinnamate) – are emerging as environmental concerns, especially in beach regions where they get washed off.
+While most sunscreen ingredients have been detected in our oceans, oxybenzone and octinoxate (also called octyl methoxycinnamate) – are the ones raising the most environmental concerns, especially in beach regions where they get washed off.

 To minimise the amount of sunscreen washing off in our beaches, cover up with UV-protective clothing.
 Also skip the spray.
 Aerosols cause sunscreen particles to fall to the sand where it can be washed into the ocean.